MissStrong/ICS3U/Discontinued/Audio in Replit.md

-### Audio in Repl.it
+### Audio in Replit

-Repl.it has a built-in media player that can be used to play audio files.
+Replit has a built-in media player that can be used to play audio files.

 To add audio to a Python project, we can use the `audio` class from the `replit` library.